Group Travel Guide: Explore Parks Around Las Vegas in a Charter Bus

 Let’s Hit the Road!

 Although Las Vegas is known for its flashy spending and overall extravagance, sometimes a day surrounded by nature provides a much-needed break.
 Plan a day out with a group of your favorite people and let National Charter Bus handle the transportation.
-Call our offices 24/7 at (702) 780-0497 to book your private charter bus to the area’s top natural wonders.
+Call our offices 24/7 at (702) 780-0497 to receive a free quote and to book your private charter bus to the area’s top natural wonders.